zhmz90/Daily/README.md

 - [x] Finish writing for company
 - [ ] cs231n, cs224d slides
 - [ ] tensorflow usage
+- [ ] write a blog about bazel build in tensorflow

 ### 28/8
 - [x] add about in my blog